Azure/azure-vmware-solution/syslog-forwarder/README.md

         Hub shared access key.

     c.
 Files folder has EventHubTrigger function.json, index.js files and node_modules has syslog-client folder.
+Verify that the index.js file has the syslog function code.

 ![](./media/image47.png)